rmandors/Campus-Tour-Optimization/README.md

 - **Interactive Visual Interface**: Campus map with nodes representing points of interest.
 - **Starting Point Selection**: Click on any node to set it as the starting point.
 - **Route Optimization**: Greedy algorithm that finds the best route considering available time.
+- **Closed Tour**: Routes automatically return to the starting point, creating a complete tour cycle.
+- **Find Best Route**: Automatically tests all possible starting points and finds the optimal route.
+- **Visual Feedback**: See real-time testing of different routes when using the "Find Best Route" feature.
 - **Results Visualization**: Displays the optimized route with transition times between locations.
 - **Flexible Configuration**: Adjust the time limit according to your needs.